microsoft/TailwindTraders-Website/README.md

 # Deploy to Azure

-With the following ARM template you can automate the creation of the resources for this website.
+With the following ARM template, you can automate the creation of the resources for this website.

 [![Deploy to Azure](Documents/Images/deploy-to-azure.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2FTailwindTraders-Website%2Fmain%2FDeploy%2Fdeployment.json)

-When you deploy this website to Azure you can define the [Backend](https://github.com/Microsoft/TailwindTraders-Backend) you want to use in case you have deploy your own backend.
-By defaults it is configured the public Backend environment provided by Microsoft.
+When you deploy this website to Azure you can define the [Backend](https://github.com/Microsoft/TailwindTraders-Backend) you want to use in case you have to deploy your own backend.
+By defaults, it is configured the public Backend environment provided by Microsoft.

 > Note: you can change the InstrumentationKey of the **Application Insight** that is configured by default.

-If you want to update the application to use your own [backend](https://github.com/Microsoft/TailwindTraders-Backend), set `apiBaseUrl` parameter on the ARM template provided to the url where your aks is configured.
+If you want to update the application to use your own [backend](https://github.com/Microsoft/TailwindTraders-Backend), set the `apiBaseUrl` parameter on the ARM template provided to the URL where your aks is configured.

 e.g. In order to know your AKS route you could run the following command: